Montana Fishing Season Overview

 The rivers start dropping and developing a lot of definition.
 Aquatic hatches wind down in the rivers but ramp up on the lakes.
 Terrestrials like ants and hoppers become important.
-Fish begin to concentrate into specific areas like seams below gravel bars, around rocks, in gravel depressions and shelves, etc. This is the time of the year when rookie guides start belly aching about having hard days on the water.
+Fish begin to concentrate into specific areas like seams below gravel bars, around rocks, in gravel depressions and shelves, etc. This is the time of the year when less experienced anglers struggle more to get fish to the net.
 Our Montana fishing guides love this time of year because you get to really work the water and pick the pockets of the best buckets.
-This time of year we like to mix in a lot of float assist fishing where we float fish but also get out and wade a lot of the prime spots to hit those concentrations of fish.
-The lakes also catch fire when the callibaetis begin hatching like clockwork late in the morning on Ennis Lake and Hebgen as well as some private reservoirs providing site fishing opportunities to very large trout.
-Dry fly fishing is often very good, but we also like to take advantage of the lack of aquatic hatches and nymph or strip sculpin patterns looking for big fish.
-Some very big fish succumb to both hoppers as well as sub surface sculpins in the late summer.
+This time of year we like to mix in a lot of float assist fishing where we float fish but also get out and wade a lot of the prime spots to hit runs with higher concentrations of fish.
+The lake fishing also gets good when callibaetis mayflies begin hatching like clockwork late in the morning on Ennis and Hebgen Lakes, as well as some private reservoirs providing sight fishing opportunities to very large trout.
+Dry fly fishing is often very good, but we also like to take advantage of the lack of aquatic hatches and drag or strip sculpin patterns looking for big fish.
+Some very big fish succumb to both hoppers as well as sub surface sculpins in late summer.
 This is another popular time of year because of the nice weather and diverse fishing opportunities.

 Like to swing for the fences?
 Don't have a picture of a truly monster trout on your desk?
 October is the time of year to go big or go home.
 The browns start getting aggressive as they prepare to spawn in early November.
 As a result, large fish that have been either too smart or too hidden the rest of the summer suddenly become less wary and more aggressive.
-A lot of big fish also run out of reservoirs and into rivers like the Madison river and Upper Missouri river allowing a few lucky anglers to tangle with 10-15lb. browns each fall.
-Fly fishing the Yellowstone river also produces massive browns during the fall run.
+A lot of big fish also run out of reservoirs and into rivers like the Madison and Upper Missouri Rivers allowing a few lucky anglers to tangle with 10-15lb. browns each fall.
+Fly fishing the Yellowstone River also produces massive browns during the fall run.
 Catch rates aren't necessarily any better than other times of the year, in fact they are sometimes lower since we often are purposely targeting trophies with big flies.
 The rivers are nearly empty because lots of us locals are chasing hoofed critters in the hills and the tourists have gone home for the summer.
 This is a beautiful time to fish with snow on the peaks and yellow leaves on the aspens and cottonwoods.
-I love hitting the Upper Missouri near Townsend this time of year trying to catch some of the 22-30 inch browns and rainbows that run up out of Canyon Ferry.

 During some years good fall fishing extends into November, and other years winter arrives around Halloween.
 We don't recommend booking trips between November and March because the weather can get pretty nasty.
-We do have great winter fly fishing on the Gallatin river and the spring creeks on nice winter days and we actually do quite a bit of fishing in the off season so don't leave your rod behind if your travelling our way for a ski or snowmobiling trip.
-The fly fishing near Big Sky is especially productive where a series of springs enter the river keeping it ice free.
+We do have great winter fly fishing on the Gallatin River and the spring creeks on nice winter days.
+We do quite a bit of fishing in the off season so don't leave your rod behind if your travelling our way for a ski or snowmobiling trip.